Peter Eriksson (coach): Back to North America 2013

 Eriksson left his position in December 2016.
-Athletics Canada's board of directors and CEO have acknowledged that Coach Eriksson had an outstanding career as Head Coach at Athletics Canada and that under his leadership Athletics Canada athletes received record-breaking results at numerous international and world competitions during his tenure.
+Athletics Canada's board of directors and CEO have acknowledged that Coach Eriksson had an outstanding career as head coach at Athletics Canada and that under his leadership Athletics Canada athletes received record-breaking results at numerous international and world competitions during his tenure.

-In 2017 Eriksson started working as high-performance adviser for Own the Podium (funding agency for elite sport in Canada).
-Since October 2021 Eriksson works as an independent High Performance Consultant.
+2017 – 2021 Eriksson worked as high-performance advisor for Own the Podium (funding agency for elite sport in Canada).

+Between 2021 – 2022 Eriksson held the position as the Director of High Performance and Strategy for all Olympic sports at the Saudi Arabia’s Olympic Training Center (SOTC) located in Riyadh, Saudi Arabia.
+Eriksson retired in December 2022.

 Medals

 Paralympic medals won by athletes under Eriksson's coaching:

 Medals won by athletes under Eriksson's leadership:

 Personal life

 Eriksson married Rhonda Nishio (born 1955) in 1992 in Ottawa.
 He is the father of four daughters, Jaclyn (born 1994), Jennifer (born 1995), Jasmine (born 1999), Julia (born 2002).